adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 If enabled, the [Steering speed](#steering-speed) setting is applied to the steering wheel itself.
 This means that different ratio steering racks will change the rate of steering down at the wheels, and vehicles with more steering wheel rotation will have a slower steering feel as a result (like trucks or buses).
 The default input system also does this for added realism.

 If disabled, the [Steering speed](#steering-speed) setting is applied to the steered wheels on the ground instead of the steering wheel.
 This means that different ratio steering racks will NOT change the rate of steering down at the wheels, they will only make the steering wheel rotate faster or slower.
-This is less realistic but it provides a much more consistent steering feel across different vehicles.
+This is less realistic but it provides a much more consistent steering response across different vehicles.

+Personally I prefer this disabled, but I left it enabled in the deafult config to make different steering ratios have a more realistic effect.

 ___